twitter/wordpress/readme.txt

 = Twitter follow button =

-Add a [Twitter follow button](https://dev.twitter.com/web/follow-button) with a WordPress widget or shortcode.
+Add a [Twitter follow button](https://dev.twitter.com/web/follow-button) with a WordPress widget, shortcode, or by pasting a Twitter profile link into a post.

 = Periscope On Air button =